CEL-SCI Corporation (CVM): Skating on Thin Ice? We Know the Answer

 Dawson James, on the other hand, stated in their research note that they expect to see CVM reach a price target of $3.
 The rating they have provided for CVM stocks is “Buy” according to the report published on March 02nd, 2015.

-During the last 5 trading sessions, CVM fell by -1.02%, which changed the moving average for the period of 200-days by -47.36% in comparison to the 20-day moving average, which settled at $8.09.
-In addition, CEL-SCI Corporation saw -33.19% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CVM rose by +6.39%, which changed the moving average for the period of 200-days by -44.88% in comparison to the 20-day moving average, which settled at $8.09.
+In addition, CEL-SCI Corporation saw -24.27% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading